sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 .. ----------------------------------------------------------------------------

 The formula for the Pearson’s correlation coefficient can be written in several different ways.
 I think the simplest way to write down the formula is to break it into two steps.
 Firstly, let us introduce the idea of a **covariance**.
-The covariance between two variables *X* and *Y* is a generalisation of the notion of the variance amd is a mathematically simple way of describing the relationship between two variables that is not terribly informative to humans
+The covariance between two variables *X* and *Y* is a generalisation of the notion of the variance amd is a mathematically simple way of describing the relationship between two variables that is not terribly informative to humans:

 .. math:: \mbox{Cov}(X,Y) = \frac{1}{N-1} \sum_{i = 1} ^ N \left(X_i - \bar{X} \right) \left(Y_i - \bar{Y} \right)

 Because we are multiplying (i.e., taking the “product” of) a quantity that depends on *X* by a quantity that depends on *Y* and then averaging,\ [#]_ you can think of the formula for the covariance as an “average cross product” between *X* and *Y*.

 The covariance has the nice property that, if *X* and *Y* are entirely unrelated, then the covariance is exactly zero.
 If the relationship between